covcom/300CEM/Week_03_XML_and_Gradle/README.md

 First, we need to re-design the interface by removing some 'hard-coded' values, and we'll add some more elements onto the UI.

-1. In activity_main.xml locate one occurance of 800dp and double click on it.
+1. In activity_main.xml locate one occurrence of 800dp and double click on it.
 This word should now be highlighted.
 On the menu bar, click Edit ==> Find ==> Replace.
-A small window will pop up that has already had 800dp filled in on the upper textfield.
-In the lower textfield type 'match_parent', and then hit Replace all.
+A small window will pop up that has already had 800dp filled in on the upper text field.
+In the lower text field type 'match_parent', and then hit Replace all.
 2. Open dimens.xml, insert the following into the file.

     ```xml